gigaherz/JsonThings/documentation/formats/ArmorMaterials.md

 ## "armor"

-Defines how many hits (without Unbreaking) the item can take before breaking, based on the slot the armor is equipped into.
+Defines the base durability, based on the slot the armor is equipped into.

 Required.